My name is Zachary Greenlee.

 My legs buckled beneath me.
 I fell forward, clipping my forehead on the corner of the coffee table before collapsing face first onto the carpeted floor.

 “Zach!”
-Rodney shouted as he knelt beside me, quickly rolling me over onto my back.
+Rodney shouted as he kneeled beside me, quickly rolling me over onto my back.
 Shaking me by the shoulders, he shouted again.
 “Zach!”

 I could see and hear him, but I could not respond.
 My entire body was paralyzed, rendering me unable to speak.
 I couldn’t even blink.